Configuration of openHAB

 You can scroll down and have a look at lots of bindings available for openHAB!

 Let's start with the "Network Binding", as this binding can be used in every setup from the start and will show you the basic configuration possibilities.
 With the network binding, you can define some of your network devices as things in order to use them in a rule for example, or just to see if they are online or offline and for how long.
 Scroll down or use the "Search" field to find the "Network Binding".
-Click on install, the binding will be downloaded and installed automatically.
+Click on install, and the binding will be downloaded and installed automatically.

 Now that the binding is installed, switch back to the "Inbox".
-If you click the "+"-button, you now are able to choose the binding which you want to use for discovering new things.
+If you click the "+" button, you now are able to choose the binding which you want to use for discovering new things.
 Because we only installed the network binding so far, it's the only binding to choose.

 The discovered "things" are now displayed in the inbox, and you can decide what to do next: